Energy drink: Mali

 In August 2015, a special tax of 12% was imposed on energy drinks.

 Norway

+Since 1 January 2026, the purchase of energy drinks has been prohibited for individuals under the age of 16.

 Norway did not allow Red Bull for a time due to the high caffeine and taurine content.
 Classified as a drug, only limited amounts were allowed to be imported for personal use.
 In May 2009, it became legal to sell in Norway as the ban was in conflict with the European Economic Area's laws on free competition.
 The Norwegian version has reduced levels of vitamin B6.

 The Norwegian Food Safety Authority initially recommended an age limit on the sale of energy drinks in 2019.
 In 2024 the Norwegian Consumer Council called for an age limit after seeing energy drink sales increase dramatically since 2019.
 The Food Safety Authority, as of 2024, now disagrees with an age limit as it states it is hard to ascertain if children, specifically, are drinking more energy drinks.
-A majority of Norwegians support an age limit on energy drink purchases.
+In 2023 a majority of Norwegians supported an age limit on energy drink purchases.